 |Interpreter or Translator||Creating, Helping||

-Interpreters and translators convert information from one language to another.
-Interpreters work in spoken or sign language, translators in written language.
+Interpreters and translators convert information from one language into another language.
+Interpreters work in spoken or sign language; translators work in written language.

 |Janitor or Building Cleaner||Building, Organizing||